alexis-de-carvalho/CyberRANGER/README.md

 # CyberRANGER

+>> DISCLAIMER
+>> - This is a NON-COMMERCIAL project
+>> - It remains a training tool, still it is STRONGLY recommended to NOT RUN IT ON SENSITIVE ENVIRONMENTS

 This projet is a free, open-source, non-lucrative **CyberRange**.
 You will be able to easily deploy Machine Networks and create Cyber Challenges !
 If you are interested in CyberSecurity, it is made for you to learn and practice !